Safe & Secure

 Things to Think About When Buying Bitcoin on Other Exchanges

-While we’ve shown you how to buy Bitcoin on Coinbase above, the truth is that you have lots of options, and there are now hundreds of cryptocurrency exchanges online.
+Although we've shown you how to buy bitcoin using Coinbase, you actually have many alternatives, and today there are hundreds of cryptocurrency exchanges available online.

-For the more adventurous among you, or for those of you who don’t want to use Coinbase for some reason, we’ve outlined some of the important things to think about when considering buying Bitcoin on other cryptocurrency exchanges.
+If you're the adventurous type, or if you just don't want to use Coinbase for whatever reason, we've outlined many (though certainly not all) of the pertinent points to consider if you're considering buying bitcoin on another cryptocurrency exchange.

-Anyhow, let’s get back to the main point, which is what you need to consider when buying Bitcoin on other exchanges.
+Let’s return to the main point—what you need to think about when purchasing Bitcoin on different exchanges.

-• Make sure you can buy Bitcoins directly for your local currency.
-Some exchanges don’t even sell Bitcoins for fiat currencies.
-Instead, you’ll have to exchange other cryptos for them.
-Obviously, these won’t be suitable for your first purchase
+• Make sure you can buy bitcoins directly with your local currency.
+Some platforms don't even offer bitcoins for sale in exchange for traditional, fiat currency.
+Instead, you'll have to exchange it for other cryptocurrencies.
+These other cryptos will certainly not be available to you for your initial purchase

-• Research the reputation of the exchange.
-How long has it been in operation?
-What do other users say about it in reviews?
-Does it have a good track record?
-Try to find out as much as you can about it before buying Bitcoins on it
+• Investigate the exchange's reputation.
+How long has it been around?
+What do other users say about it in their reviews?
+Does it have a seemingly solid history?
+Try to find out a considerable amount of information about them before buying bitcoins through them

 How to Buy Bitcoin – Questions and Answers